 Guppy Disease (Tetrahymena)

-Guppy Disease is a disease commonly found in the Guppies.
+Guppy Disease is a disease commonly found in the Guppies with a very simple treatment plan.
 The parasite behind this is called ‘Protozoan,’ which has the ability to affect other fish in your tank.
 This disease appears to look like an Ich but causes death faster.
-Guppy disease is identified by white or grayish spots on the body of the fish.
+You can identify Guppy disease by white or grayish spots on the fish’s body.
 In some cases, an infected guppy can appear healthy one day and ends up dead the next.
-It can only be identified microscopically.
+Therefore, one can only identify it microscopically.

 - The appearance of white spot-like cysts on flanks and fins,